jasonlee17/DESSN5YR_TESTDR/docs/index.rst

 5 - Cosmology
   Likelihood used, and obtained chains from CosmoMC_  and emcee_

+6 - DCR_CORRECTIONS
+  The Wavelength-dependent photometrical corrections to our observed transients

 7 - PIPPIN_FILES
   The PIPPIN_ input files for reproducing the cosmological SNIa analysis.